brandonramirez/grunt-jsonlint/README.md

     grunt.loadNpmTasks('grunt-jsonlint');

 An error will be thrown if the JSON file contains syntax errors.
+To prefer an error format compatible with Visual Studio, change the formatter to 'msbuild'.

 Here's a simple [tutorial](http://grunt-tasks.com/grunt-jsonlint/ "grunt") on how to use grunt-jsonlint